PushprajPandey/DriveKaro/README.md

-# Rentyor - Car Rental System
+# DriveKaro - Car Rental System

-Rentyor a modern, full-featured car rental system built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+DriveKaro a modern, full-featured car rental system built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This application provides a seamless experience for users to browse, search, and book rental cars.

 ## Features